Tatiana-kik/BI_2021_Python/README.md

 You should have some set of software in your system.
 You can setup them using these commands:

 `sudo apt update`<br>
-`sudo apt install git python3.9 python3.9-venv libgl-dev libglib2.0-0`
+`sudo apt install git python3.9 python3.9-venv libgl-dev libglib2.0-0 libmtdev-dev`

 ## 3. Step-by-step instruction